wallat/Moovee/README.md

 Moovee
 ======

-A simple cinema time scheduler
+Moovee is a simple cinema time scheduler.

+Sorry for that there's no devel doc here currently.